memory & performance tuning

 In order to obtain profiling information you need to start darktable from a terminal with darktable -d opencl -d perf.
 If you want more information about tiling you should use darktable -d opencl -d tiling -d perf.

 Each time the pixelpipe is processed (when you change module parameters, zoom, pan, export etc.) you will see (in your terminal session) the total time spent in the pixelpipe and the time spent in each of the OpenCL kernels.
-The most reliable value is the total time spent the in pixelpipe and you should use this to assess your changes.
+The most reliable value is the total time spent in the pixelpipe and you should use this to assess your changes.

 Note: The timings given for each individual module are unreliable when running the OpenCL pixelpipe asynchronously (see asyncronous mode below).